 The UE is not expected to be configured with Rel-15/Rel-16 TCI/SpatialRelationInfo/PUCCH-SpatialRelationInfo (except spatialRelationInfoPos) if the UE is configured with Rel-17 TCI in any CC in a band

-The CC list for Rel-16 multi-CC beam indication should not contain any CC configured with Rel-17 TCI
+The CC list for Rel-16 multi-CC beam indication should not contain any CC configured with Rel-17 TCI assuming different CC lists are used for Rel-16 and Rel-17 (to be confirmed by RAN2)

 Offline proposal 1.2: We suggest RAN1 to explicitly agree what information is needed for the MAC CE for beam indication and power control parameter indication, and the MAC CE format can be up to RAN2, which is similar to what we have done for BFR.
 Now that neighbour cell SSB can be provided as the source RS for beam indication and power control, some enhancement would be needed.
 We proposed the following change, or we can list all the alternative for further down selection.